Last updated 11/09/2023

 Personal information you provide to us will be made available to our Marketing team.

 For the purpose of organising successful marketing campaigns, we might share your personal data with trusted third parties that are our contractors.
-You will be informed if that is the case.
+You will be informed if that is the case, or asked for consent, depending on the case.
+We will always take into account the reason behind the necessity to share personal data with third parties, the jurisdiction where data will be sent to, what safeguards can be implemented etc.

 We will also share your data for statistical analysis (it will be anonymised first).